siderolabs/talos/website/content/v1.6/reference/cli.md

       --with-bootloader                          enable bootloader to load kernel and initramfs from disk image after install (default true)
       --with-cluster-discovery                   enable cluster discovery (default true)
-      --with-debug                               enable debug in Talos config to send service logs to the console --with-init-node                           create the cluster with an init node --with-kubespan                            enable KubeSpan system
+      --with-debug                               enable debug in Talos config to send service logs to the console --with-firewall string                     inject firewall rules into the cluster, value is default policy - accept/block (QEMU only)
+      --with-init-node                           create the cluster with an init node --with-kubespan                            enable KubeSpan system
       --with-network-bandwidth int               specify bandwidth restriction (in kbps) on the bridge interface when creating a qemu cluster